-(www.vims.edu/env)
+www.vims.edu/research/departments/eaah

-The mission of the Department of Environmental and Aquatic Animal Health is to identify and detect toxicological, pathobiological and biochemical agents in the Chesapeake Bay and its watershed that affect the health of important aquatic organisms and surrounding human populations.
-Our research determines the fates of contaminants, pathogens and nutrients in estuarine and marine environments and their effects on important species.
-A diverse faculty of environmental chemists, toxicologists, ecotoxicologists, biochemists, immunologists, microbiologists, and pathobiologists collaborate to achieve these goals.
+The dominant mission of the Department of Environmental and Aquatic Animal Health is to identify and detect toxicological, pathobiological and biochemical agents in the Chesapeake Bay and its watershed that affect the health of important aquatic organisms and surrounding human populations.
+Our research emphasizes understanding the fates of contaminants and pathogens in estuarine and marine environments and their effects on important species as well as humans.
+A diverse faculty consisting of environmental chemists, toxicologists, ecotoxicologists, biochemists, immunologists, microbiologists, molecular geneticists, and pathobiologists collaborate to achieve these goals.
 Research questions are pursued at all levels of biological organization from the molecular and cellular to the organismal and population levels.
-Our activities reflect a strong commitment to provide technical advice to those who regulate and protect the waters and natural resources of the Commonwealth.
+Our activities reflect a strong commitment to provide technical support to environmental managers and stakeholders who regulate and protect the waters and natural resources of the Commonwealth regional and federal management agencies, and marine-related industries.

-Some current projects exemplify this theme:
+Some current projects exemplify these themes:

-- Effects of carcinogenic contaminants in sediments on population genetics and adaptation - The interaction of contaminants, nutrition and pathogens in the disease process - The role of mycobacteria and other emerging pathogens on animal and human health - The role of emerging chemicals in endocrine disruption and reproduction - Development of molecular probes and other techniques to study immune defense mechanisms - Use of molecular methods to identify and characterize pathogens, populations and disease resistance elements in bivalve molluscs
+- Effects of carcinogenic contaminants in sediments on population genetics and adaptation - The interactions of contaminants and pathogens in the disease process - The role of mycobacteria and other emerging pathogens on animal and human health - The role of emerging chemicals in endocrine disruption and reproduction - Cellular, molecular and immunochemical analysis of immune defense mechanisms - Biosensor development for the detection of contaminants, toxins, and pathogens